-Sister Bingham met her husband, Bruce, while they were both students at Brigham Young University.
-They were married in the Provo Utah Temple December 22, 1972, and are the parents of two daughters and have five grandchildren.
+She met her husband, Bruce, while they were both students at Brigham Young University.
+They were married in the Provo Utah Temple December 22, 1972, and are the parents of two daughters.
 She and her husband were also foster parents to teens and children, many of whom have become part of their family.

-While her children were in their later school years, Sister Bingham returned to college.
-She received a bachelor's degree and master's degree in teaching from National Louis University in Illinois.
+While her children were in their later school years, Jean B. Bingham returned to college.
+She received a bachelor’s degree and master’s degree in teaching from National Louis University in Illinois.
 She also received associate degrees from Brigham Young University and Elgin Community College.